-During the year ended 31 December 2022, the Nomination Committee held one meeting to review the nomination policy and board diversity policy and to review and recommend the renewal of the terms of appointment and re-election of Directors.
-The Nomination Committee has also reviewed the structure, size and composition of the Board and concluded that members of the Board has possessed the expertise and independence to carry out the Board's functions and responsibilities during the year ended 31 December 2022.
+During the year ended 31 December 2023, the Nomination Committee held two meetings to review the nomination policy and board diversity policy and to review and recommend the renewal of the service contract of an Executive Director and re-election of Directors.
+The Nomination Committee has also reviewed the structure, size and composition of the Board and concluded that members of the Board has possessed the expertise and independence to carry out the Board's functions and responsibilities during the year ended 31 December 2023.